NOAA-GFDL/FRE-NCtools/README.md

 git submodule update --init --recursive
 ```

-## Building and Installation - General
+## Building and Installation - General Information
 FRE-NCtools has a collection of C and Fortran sources.
 Within GFDL, FRE-NCtools
 is built using a recent version of the GNU and Intel C and Fortran compilers.
 Compiler flags are required for compilation and they are commonly set in